Ed Chen

 I built a working institutional trading terminal — in this portfolio.

 Not a prototype.
 Not a Figma mockup.
-A fully functional Bloomberg-class terminal with live price simulation, a real FIX 4.4 order lifecycle, TWAP/VWAP algo execution, options chain with Greeks, a Kronos AI signal engine, and an account ledger that deducts cash on every fill.
+A fully functional institutional-class terminal with live price simulation, a real FIX 4.4 order lifecycle, TWAP/VWAP algo execution, options chain with Greeks, a Kronos AI signal engine, and an account ledger that deducts cash on every fill.

-• Real-time GARCH vol engine across 18 correlated instruments
+• FIX 4.4 order lifecycle with GARCH vol across 18 correlated instruments

 • Kronos AI signal engine with regime-aware confidence scoring